mezeru/Covid-System/README.md

 - OpenEHR Templates: The assessment forms created using meblocks-ui are based on the OpenEHR standard.
 These templates define the structure and content of the data collected during assessments.

-- EHRbase: The EHRbase database stores the patient medical data using the OpenEHR standard.
+- EHRbase: The EHRbase database stores the patient's medical data using the OpenEHR standard.
 The assessment forms created with meblocks-ui are used to capture and store the data in a structured manner.
 EHRbase ensures data integrity, persistence, and efficient querying capabilities.

 - HapiFHIR: For organizations that prefer not to use FHIR, a backend is created to handle the data exchange and storage.
 HapiFHIR is used as the server-side component to manage the communication between the frontend and the backend.
 It facilitates the storage of patient demographic data and ensures interoperability with other healthcare systems.